 Suitable Gifting Occasions for Nasturtium

 Nasturtiums are available both as cut flowers and as potted plants.
-Potted varieties make a great gift for someone starting a new venture like a career change or going back to school, especially in yellow and orange shades.
+Potted varieties make a great gift for someone starting a new venture, like a career change or returning to school, especially in yellow and orange shades.

 Bright red Nasturtiums are a great addition to bouquets with subtle or blatant romantic intentions.
 They’re also ideal for anniversaries, especially in darker shades of red, since these flowers indicate loyalty and devotion.

 Nasturtium are self-seeding plants so will return year after year in your garden or growing patch.

 Nasturtiums are sun-loving plants and thrive best in growing areas that typically receive at least 6 hours of full, direct sunlight each day.

 Where should I plant nasturtiums?